Zoning Decoder: Setbacks, Coverage, Height (Demystify the rules)

 What counts toward lot coverage?

-Why does height cause so many surprises?
+Why does building height cause so many surprises?

 What’s the fastest way to avoid wasting design money?